Shreyash0711/CNN/Landscape_Classifier/README.md

 # Landscape Classifier 🌄

-A deep learning-based image classification project to identify different types of landscapes such as mountains, forests, deserts, beaches, and more.
+A deep learning-based image classification project to identify different types of landscapes such Rural or Urbun

 ## 📝 Project Description
 This project involves building a Convolutional Neural Network (CNN) model to classify images of various landscapes into predefined categories.
 The model is trained and evaluated using TensorFlow and Keras frameworks inside a Jupyter Notebook.